idleberg/node-cosby/README.md

 #### Extending Configuration

-In a monorepo, you often want to extend from a base configuration.
+In a monorepo, you often want to extend from a base configuration:

-**Example**

 ```typescript
 export default defineConfig({